dieterich-lab/Baltica/docs/workflows.md

-This document details on the implementation and usage for each workflow in Baltica.
+This chapter details the implementation and usage of each workflow in Baltica.

 Baltica comprises a collection of Snakemake workflows (in the SMK format).
 Each file determines a series of sub-tasks (rules).
-The sub-tasks run in a specific order; once the output of every rule is complete found, the workflow is considered successful.
-The following workflows were implemented following instructions and parameters suggested by the methods authors unless otherwise noted.
+The sub-tasks run in a specific order; once the output of every rule is complete, the workflow is considered successful.
+We implemented the workflows following instructions and parameters suggested by the methods authors unless otherwise noted.

 ![](img/Baltica_overview.png){ .center }
 __Fig.
-4.1 - Baltica overview__: As input (1), Baltica takes the alignment (BAM format) files, and transcriptome annotation and a configuration file that matches the sample names to the alignment file.
+4.1 - Baltica overview__: As input (1), Baltica takes the alignment files in the BAM format, and transcriptome annotation and a configuration file that matches the sample names to the alignment file.
 The file also holds any workflow parameters.
 In the first optional step (2), Baltica produces a quality control report with MultiQC, which summarizes the results from FastQC and RSeQC.
 Next (3), Baltica computes the DJU methods and produces a _de novo_ transcriptome with Stringtie.
 The novel exons and transcripts are indispensable for the integration step (4).
-Finally, the output of the DJU methods is parsed
+Finally, the framework parses and integrates the output of the DJU methods.

 Which are achieved by successively calling: